 - Read the story together

 If you or your child are unfamiliar with the story, it can be unclear what is going on in the ballet, especially with Uncle Drosselmeyer and who he is.
 I highly recommend reading a children’s picture book of The Nutcracker prior to going to the ballet.
 It’s tempting to want to show one of the many movies that are out there of the ballet, but that can ruin the specialness of the live performance for some children.
 And by reading the story together, you get a better explanation of what is going on.
 There’s a cute picture book that includes buttons that play the music from that scene.
 It’s The Story Orchestra’s The Nutcracker: Press the Note to Hear Tchaikovsky’s Music.
-Or you can download an interactive storybook app created by the San Francisco Ballet that allows you to play with the characters on screen as well as see interviews with some performers.

 - Color Nutcracker themed pictures or make crafts